- Create free account

 The exam is meant to determine whether the student has mastered the lessons sufficiently to deserve a diploma.
 The overview that appears on-screen after the exam shows how many mistakes the student has made and in which elements, and which elements therefore require further attention.

 Congratulations!
-Your student passed his or her first Chessity exam!
-You can download these diplomas via the button ‘Print diploma for selected users’ in the Exam tool:
+Your student passed his or her Chessity exam!
+You can download a certificate via the button ‘Print diploma for selected users’ in the Exam tool: